teradici/deploy/dev/domain-controller/README.md

 The CAM deployment will use the created service principal account to interact with Azure, instead of an administrative account with enough rights to make a service principal.

+In some instances you are required to register the keyvault policy for the subscription prior to deployment.
+Visit [Common Deployment Errors](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-common-deployment-errors#noregisteredproviderfound) for instructions on how to do this.

 ## Deployment Parameters
 The following parameters are the form fields you are required to fill in on the template in the Microsoft Azure Portal to begin deploying CAM: